 Now, this doesn’t mean that vulnerabilities can remain unpatched until 2 months.
 In the first few days of a disclosed vulnerability, the pattern of attacks will be random and unpredictable.
 You still can’t risk falling into the trap.
 If the vulnerability is critical, you have to prioritize and roll out the patches right away.

 To keep your IT assets secure, you have to mitigate vulnerabilities as soon as possible with effective patching strategies.
-Read the and keep up with the latest practices of 2020.
+Read the best practices of patch management and keep up with the latest practices of 2020.

 3. An intrusion has to be detected and contained immediately